 First Female Diplomat Feng Liao and Her Great Successes

-When the Huns were marching toward Han’s army near Wusun, when another big war was about to happen, Feng Liao, the maid of Jieyou, stood up and went to the Huns’ base all by herself.
+When another big war was about to happen, Feng Liao stood up and came to Xiongnu’s base by herself.

-As a loyal maid of Jieyou, the Huns’ top enemy, Feng encountered countless life and death moments.
+As a loyal maid of Princess Jieyou, Xiongnu’s top enemy, Feng Liao encountered countless life and death moments.

-However, she successfully persuaded the brother of the Mad King to surrender to Empire Han and call back Huns’ army.
+However, she successfully persuaded prince Wu Jiutu to surrender to the Han Empire, kill the Mad King, and call back Xiongnu’s army.

-Emperor Liu Xun of Han Dynasty was impressed by Feng’s achievement and courage, so he summoned her back, in order to know more details.
+Emperor Liu Xun of Han was impressed by Feng’s achievement and courage, so he summoned her back to ask for more details.

-Feng used her great knowledge and insightful ideas impressed everyone in Han’s government; also, she gained most people’s great respect and sympathy to the Princess Jieyou.
+Feng Liao impressed everyone in Han’s government using her great knowledge and insightful ideas; also, she gained most people’s great respect and sympathy for Princess Jieyou.

-Soon, Feng Liao was nominated as the first female diplomat in the history of China by emperor Liu Xun.
-She then became an excellent ambassador, who knew many languages and was always decent, smart and respectful.
+Soon, Feng Liao was nominated as the first female diplomat in the history of China by Emperor Liu Xun.
+She then became an excellent ambassador that was always decent, smart, and respectful.

-Later, Kingdom Wusun surrendered to Empire Han and was divided into two parts, the bigger one was granted to the first son of Princess Jieyou, while the smaller one was given to the brother of the Mad King.
+Later, Kingdom Wusun surrendered to the Han Empire and was divided into two parts, the bigger one was granted to the first son of Princess Jieyou, while the smaller one was given to prince Wu Jiutu.

-She then sent a letter to emperor Liu Xun, saying she believed that she had finished her mission and would love to come home; her last wish was to be buried in her own country after she passed away.
+She then sent a letter to emperor Liu Xun, saying that she believed she had finished her mission and wished to be buried in her own country after she passed away.
 The emperor agreed.

-Princess Jieyou left her country as a beautiful and passionate teenager, married to three husbands and fought bravely for her country for over half a century.
+Princess Jieyou left her country as a beautiful and passionate teenager, had married to three kings of Wusun, and fought bravely for her country for over half a century.

-After making such great contribution, she finally returned to her beloved home, covered with wrinkles and gray hair.
+After making such great contributions, she finally returned to her beloved home, covered with wrinkles and gray hair.

-Seeing the capital city and the kingdom she had dedicated her entire life to was as prosperous as before, the princess felt relieved and happy.
+Seeing the capital city and the kingdom that she dedicated her entire life fighting for was as prosperous as before, the princess felt relieved and happy.

-She passed away only two years after her return, peacefully.
+Princess Jieyou passed away two years after her return, peacefully.

 Descendants of Princess Jieyou

-Jieyou’s daughters had happy lives with their respectable and honorable husbands, and made contributions in disseminating Han’s culture to countries they lived.
+Princess Jieyou’s daughters had happy lives with their respectable and honorable husbands and made contributions in disseminating Han’s culture to countries they lived in.

-Her grandchildren who came back to Han with her, then enjoyed their lives there and blended into Han since after.
+Her grandchildren that came back to the Han with her, enjoyed their lives there and blended into the Han Empire since after.

-The Jieyou’s first grandson, who inherited the throne in Wusun, was weak; then he lost power and control to the king of that smaller Wusun, the brother of the Mad King.
+Jieyou’s first grandson, who inherited the throne of Wusun, was a weak monarch that gradually lost power and control to other nobles.

 Princess Jieyou and Diplomat Feng Liao, they changed and influenced countless people’s lives in the history of China, just like many other intelligent male heroes.